lvillasen/RedPitaya-Hello-World-FPGA/README.md

 - https://ciiec.buap.mx/RedPitaya-Nth-Edge-Trigger-App/

-#### another project to reprogram the FPGA to measure the lifetimes of decaying muons in a liquid-scintillation detector here:
+#### another project to reprogram the FPGA to measure the lifetimes of decaying muons in a liquid-scintillation detector can be found here:

 - https://github.com/lvillasen/Muon-Decay